The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Data Reduction and Analysis

 Part of the process of selecting and extracting WFSS data requires the presence of a field image.
 This image (or images) is (are) used to match the dispersed light to its source.
 For the \NGDEEPA\ data, four sets of images were used.
-First, a catalog of source candidates to extract was generated from SExtractor \citep{Bertin96} using an HST CANDELS \citep{Grogin11} F160W GOODS-S master mosaic, which was first astrometrically corrected to match the GAIA Data Release 3 (DR3) catalog.
-See \cite{F160WMosaic} and Section 2.2 of \cite{Leung23} for more details regarding its creation.
-Next, a second set of mosaicked fields were created from the \NGDEEPA\ images in each of the F115W, F150W, and F200W filters.
+First, a catalog of source candidates to extract was generated from SExtractor \citep{Bertin96} using a HST F160W master mosaic.
+This master mosaic and its segmentation maps, also used by \citet{Lu23}, incorporated the latest reduction of the HST observations from the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey \citep[CANDELS,][]{Koekemoer11,Grogin11,Finkelstein22}.
+It was used to provide a segmentation map that was astrometrically corrected to match the GAIA Data Release 3 (DR3) catalog.
+The choice of the F160W mosaic, with a $5\sigma$\ sensitivity limit of $mag_{AB}=27.5$, to generate this early segmentation map could, in principle, miss some of the faintest red objects.
+Once the completed NGDEEP observations have been reduced, future papers will examine the combined direct imaging from both epochs and compare with the F160W HST mosaic in order to fully characterize potential missed objects.
+See \cite{Koekemoer11} and Section 2.2 of \cite{Leung23} for more details regarding the creation of this F160W mosaic creation, as well as mosaics in additional bands using other existing HST/ACS and HST/WFC3 data.
+The depth of this mosaic is otherwise several magnitudes deeper than the sources discussed in this paper and allows for the estimation of the spectral contamination from other sources that are more than 4 magnitudes fainter.
+Next, a second set of mosaiced fields were created from the \NGDEEPA\ images in each of the F115W, F150W, and F200W filters.
 These imaging observations were taken during the same pointing of the JWST WFSS observations and represent a 1:1 match between objects and their dispersed light.
-These mosaics were created using the JWST Level 3 pipeline.
+These NIRISS F115W, F150W, and F200W mosaics were created using the JWST Level 3 pipeline.
 However, these were {\it not} corrected to match the astrometry from the GAIA DR3 catalog, as this would break the relative alignment between the \NGDEEP\ imaging and \NGDEEP\ WFSS data.
 Instead, sources were detected in each of the individual (F115W, F150W, and F200W) \NGDEEP\ mosaics.
-An affine transformation (shift and rotation) was then derived between each mosaic and the HST F160W GOODS-S master mosaic.
-Thus, the coordinates of any of the pixels in the master moasic could be accurately (to within $<0.1$\ pixel) mapped onto the individual \NGDEEP\ mosaics, and thus by extension, onto the individual WFSS observations.
+An affine transformation (shift and rotation) was then derived between each mosaic and the HST F160W master mosaic.
+Thus, the coordinates of any of the pixels in the master F160W mosaic could be accurately (to within $<0.1$\ pixel) mapped onto the individual \NGDEEP\ mosaics, and thus by extension, onto the individual WFSS observations.